yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

 ## [Greetings Professor!](https://www.youtube.com/watch?v=xr-aIARiea4) Fixes to report!

-[Rodrigo](https://github.com/ReinUsesLisp) has for us a couple of stability improvements for `Fire Emblem: Three Houses`, for now involving Vulkan and assembly shaders (GLASM).
+[Rodrigo](https://github.com/ReinUsesLisp) has for us a couple of stability improvements for `Fire Emblem: Three Houses`, involving Vulkan and assembly shaders (GLASM) for now.

 On the Vulkan side, [managing primitive topologies as fixed state](https://github.com/yuzu-emu/yuzu/pull/4782) fixes regressions introduced by recent Nvidia drivers, but it has been reported to also help AMD Radeon users quite a bit too.